 Angela Gossow lured her away from The Agonist, as the lore goes.
 And she went on to haunt Arch Enemy forthwith with her trademark blue hair and fancy dresses full of holes.
 Apart from appearance, she is famous for her growls that will make many of her male brethren hang their heads in shame.
 Now, Alissa White-Gluz also sports a decent set of clear vocals.
 I was so amazed, when I found her on Kamelot’s 2015 album as a guest singer doing both styles.
 Another multi-talent that will go far.

 Aye, we even got female interpreters in Black Metal, go figure.
 And by Loki, Amalie Bruun and her gig Myrkur had to endure extraordinary punishment since the start of the project.
-The venom directed at her was (and still is) phenomenal.
+The venom directed at her was phenomenal.
 Her sin?
 To introduce a new style to a fan base that clearly wanted no change.
 And surely no ethereal female chanting could be had, in a truly male-dominated genre.
-With roughies roaming this particular soundscape far and wide, this is no real surprise.
+A bit like Alcest and their similar birthing pains.
+Now, with roughies roaming this particular soundscape far and wide, this is no real surprise.
 Yet, the tune Myrkur put forward surely was.
 And this gained her our undying support.

 She is probably one of the most charismatic and mysterious interpreters that the metal multiverse has to offer.
 With her gig Evanescence she produced a few pretty stellar albums early on, but lost steam once her co-pilot left the boat.
 Despite her struggles to keep up with her career, nothing will take away from her many talents as one of the best vocalists currently on stage in Gothic and Melodic Metal.